pinapelz/moekyun-me-link-shortener/README.md

 # moekyun.me (Vercel)
 This is a Vercel adapted version of the [moekyun.me](https://moekyun.me) link shortener.
-This version uses Vercel's serverless functions + Flask and Vercel's PostgreSQL database to store the links.
+This version uses Vercel's serverless functions + Flask and Vercel's PostgreSQL or Redis database to store the links.

-An alternative version that uses MySQL and that can be deployed using WSGI can be found [here](https://github.com/pinapelz/link-shortener-moekyun.me)

 <img src="https://files.catbox.moe/8lgla6.png"/>